-4.19 A possible exception to this observation is Summerdown, a modern infill house with a tile-hung gable facing the road.
-Although reasonably set-back, this rather bland house design is dominated by a wide and prominent garage opening and a featureless parking forecourt.
-The overall effect is assertively suburban and does little to protect, let alone enhance, the character of the Conservation Area.
+4.19 A possible exception to this observation is Summerdown, a modern house with a tile-hung gable facing the road.
+Although reasonably set-back, this rather bland house design is dominated by a wide and prominent garage opening and a

-4.20 Morville and Dyke View are a pleasant pair of semi-detached Victorian villas faced in stucco under a shallowly pitched slate roof.
+4.20 Merville and Dyke View are a pleasant pair of semi-detached Victorian villas faced in stucco under a shallowly pitched slate roof.
 They are well preserved, retaining their original sash windows, which add greatly to their character.
 They were constructed sometime between the Ordnance Surveys of 1873 and 1898.

 4.21 Across the road stands the rather elaborate, mid-Victorian, stucco facade of the Royal Oak public house.
 This is quite a substantial building for the size of the settlement and an important focal point in the wider life of the community.
-Adjacent to it, immediately west, is the earlier Zion Chapel, dated 1842, an austere but attractive classical building in white stucco, which housed the Sunday School and which has served as gathering point for many community functions and outings over the years.
-The Chapel is not listed, but officers consider that it should be considered for inclusion on a future Local Heritage List.
+Adjacent to it, immediately west, is the earlier Zion Chapel, dated 1843, an austere but attractive classical building in white stucco, which housed the Sunday School and which has served as gathering point for many community functions and outings over the years.
+The Chapel is not listed, but it should be considered for inclusion on a future Local Heritage List.